Body Bags (film): Background

 Showtime Networks planned to create Body Bags as a television series similar to HBO's Tales from the Crypt.
 However, shortly after filming began, Showtime decided not to pursue the series.
 The three completed stories were assembled around John Carpenter's narration segment, and Body Bags became a horror anthology.

+In an interview for the book John Carpenter: The Prince Of Darkness, Carpenter explained his reasoning for working on the project: "I wanted to have the experience of playing in make-up.
+I thought it would be fun and it wasn't fun.
+It took hours to get me into that make-up every day.
+I enjoyed the stories a lot.
+I especially enjoyed the one with Stacy Keach, the hair story.
+It was quick and shot very fast, which is a good thing.
+It's a tune-up.
+It's like a little refresher course.
+It had things I hadn't done in a long time, and I just wanted to try them out."

 Home media

 The film was released on Blu-ray in Shout Factory!'s Scream Factory series in late fall 2013.

 Soundtrack

 The soundtrack is by John Carpenter (composition, performance, production) and Jim Lang (composition, performance, synthesizer programming, recording, mixing, production), with Robert Townson being the executive producer.
 It was released in 1993 through Varèse Sarabande.

 Track listing

 Critical reception

 Body Bags was generally well received by critics and holds a 67% approval rating on movie review aggregator website Rotten Tomatoes, based on 12 reviews with an average score of 5.56/10.

 However, Time Out called the film "an attempt by a pair of one-time horror auteurs to emulate the successful Tales from the Crypt formula, only now it's nowhere near as happening."

 Reviewing the film in Variety, Tony Scott stated that "None of the three playlets breaks barriers, and the writing's perfunctory, but the productions are good, the casting interesting".